michael2012z/BitBible/markdown/KJV/files/Job.md

 9. He holdeth back the face of his throne, and spreadeth his cloud upon it.

-10. He hath compassed the waters with bounds, until the day and night come to an end.until…: Heb. until the end of light with darkness
+10. He hath compassed the waters with bounds, until the day and night come to an end.

 11. The pillars of heaven tremble and are astonished at his reproof.

-12. He divideth the sea with his power, and by his understanding he smiteth through the proud.the proud: Heb. pride
+12. He divideth the sea with his power, and by his understanding he smiteth through the proud.

 13. By his spirit he hath garnished the heavens; his hand hath formed the crooked serpent.